Hermite polynomials

 Hermite polynomials were defined by Pierre-Simon Laplace in 1810, though in scarcely recognizable form, and studied in detail by Pafnuty Chebyshev in 1859.
 Chebyshev's work was overlooked, and they were named later after Charles Hermite, who wrote on the polynomials in 1864, describing them as new.
-They were consequently not new, although Hermite was the first to define the multidimensional polynomials in his later 1865 publications.
+They were consequently not new, although Hermite was the first to define the multidimensional polynomials.

 Definition

 Like the other classical orthogonal polynomials, the Hermite polynomials can be defined from several different starting points.
 Noting from the outset that there are two different standardizations in common use, one convenient method is as follows: